Just a few notes on communications.

 Mobile Phone

 We purchased a travelsim card from the local Australia Post outlet before leaving Australia.
 This is an Estonian sim card with a callback method for making calls from anywhere (except Laos).
-It also has an 1800 number for people calling us from Aus (costs us A$0.35 / minute) and a web page for people to send us sms.
+It also has an 1800 number for people calling us from Aus (costs us A$0.35 / minute) and a web page for people to send us sms for free.
 Instructions are comprehensive.
 Help was available.
 Topup is a simple menu option once set up.
 Very useful.
-A minor blot, it didn't work with one of those automated answering things that says "press 1 for ..., press 2 for .....".
+A minor blot, making it work with one of those automated answering things that says "press 1 for ..., press 2 for ....." took a little bit of fiddling.

 Satellite Phone